WafaAlisa/ai-workplace-productivity-portfolio/07-integration-plan/personal-integration-plan.md

 **Role:** Business Analyst

-This plan describes realistic ways I can use generative AI in Business Analysis work while keeping accuracy, confidentiality, and final decisions under human control.
+This plan describes how I will use generative AI in recurring Business Analysis tasks after completing the training, while keeping accuracy, confidentiality, and final decisions under human control.

 | Recurring Task | Expected Benefit | Preferred Prompt or Workflow | Main Risk / Verification Requirement | Frequency | What Success Looks Like |
 |---|---|---|---|---|---|